-- 1. To discuss factors responsible for teachers motivation. - To discuss other factors responsible for poor performance other than teachers motivation. - 3.
-To discuss the relationship between teachers motivation and learners performance. - 4.
-To suggest possible remedies to solve the scenario
+- 1. To establish factors responsible for teachers motivation. - 2.
+To investigate causes responsible for poor performance other than teachers motivation. - To examine the relationship between teachers motivation and learners performance.

 1.4 Research questions

 - 1. What are the factors that are responsible for teacher's motivation? - 2.
 Is there any relationship between teacher's motivation and academic performance of learners in primary schools? - 3.
 What other factors are responsible for poor performance of pupils?